-This course is presented to further prepare the LPN for their expanding role as patient bedside nurses under the direction of the physician and/or the registered nurse.
-Drug Administration & Pharmacology I are prerequisites.
-The course stresses the importance of the LPN in working toward maximizing therapeutic drug effects while decreasing the possibility of adverse effects.
-The nursing process is utilized throughout the course to achieve this purpose.
+This course is presented to further prepare the Practical Nurse Student for their expanding role as patient bedside nurses.
+Pharmacology I is a prerequisite.
 The course begins with a general review of pathophysiology that correlates closely with Level II Medical-Surgical Nursing.
-The course then progresses to the detailed discussion of drugs and how they affect associated body systems.
-The course is designed to follow closely to corresponding clinical experiences.
+The course then progresses to the detailed discussion of drugs and how they affect the associated body systems.